foerstj/sumcol/README.md

 ## Installation

-Put the "Summons Collection.dsres" file into the DSLOA (or Resources) folder.
+If you use DSLOA, simply put the "Summons Collection.dsres" file into the DSLOA folder.
 It contains all summons.

-*Alternatively,* pick from the partial .dsres files, which are split by creature type (animals / elementals...), by functional type (standard / stationary / miniboss...), by DS version (vanilla / LoA), or by mage class (Nature / Combat).\
+*Alternatively,* pick from the partial .dsres files, which are split by functional type (standard / non-standard) and by DS version (vanilla / LoA).

-The partial builds can be used standalone or in combination.
-For example, if you use the "Animals" and the "Standard" partial builds, you get all animal *and* standard summons - including for example the Farm Skrubb (animal summon), the Skeleton Archer (standard summon), and of course also the Phrak (standard animal summon).
+If you use vanilla DS, use the partial .dsres files to only install the vanilla summons.

 Spells are added to PContent, which means they appear in shops & drops with some probability.\
 Note: unfortunately, scrolls are excluded from PContent, so they won't appear on original maps without mods.
 See my minimod scrolls-in-shops for a solution.